andrea-arranz/website/docs/seminars/08-Extended Intelligences.md

 ![](../images/img29.png)

 A photo association that I found interesting; the association between shapes and content made the AI put together a Petri dish and a breakfast.
+The photos were mapped by visual similarity with machine learning.

 ![](../images/img30.png)